Medical Leave of Absence Information

 If a request is submitted for MLOA after November 1 for the fall semester or April 1 for the spring semester, the medical leave will extend through 2 semesters (the effective semester and subsequent semester).

-Please note, that while on leave, students are not allowed to be on campus.
+Please note that while on leave, students are not allowed to be on campus.
 Students may request to visit campus for academic reasons that may not be resolved via email or a phone call.
-In this circumstance, students must receive prior permission from the Dean of Students Office.
+In this circumstance, students must request prior permission from the Dean of Students Office.
 In addition, students may not participate in campus activities (including clubs, organizations, committees, or academic programs) while on leave.

 Return from Medical Leave

 - Send a Letter of Intent to Return (November 1 for the spring semester and April 1 for the fall semester) to email@example.com.
-This letter should state that your intent to return to Hamilton for the following semester and that you feel ready to do so.
+This letter should state your intent to return to Hamilton for the following semester and that you feel ready to do so.
 Briefly describe the reason for your MLOA, what you have done to address these concerns, and in what ways you feel ready to return to the responsibilities of a full-time college student.

 - If appropriate, contact the Financial Aid Office (315-859-4413 or firstname.lastname@example.org) to confirm that you intend to return to campus for the following semester and to take any action necessary to apply for aid.